Iain B. MacDonald

 Iain B. MacDonald is an Irish and English director.
-He was born in Southend, and is a co-creator of the Essex International Film Festival.
+He was born in Southend-on-Sea, and is a co-creator of the Essex International Film Festival.

 Career

 He started his career making arts documentaries, most notably Gilbert & George Day Tripping, featuring the art duo Gilbert & George, before moving into television drama after winning the Best Short Film Award at the Edinburgh International Film Festival in 2004 for Billy's Day Out.

 He has directed a range of projects, such as the series Episodes,.
 In 2014, he was nominated for an Emmy for Outstanding Directing in a Comedy Series for his work on Episodes.

 Since moving to Los Angeles in 2015 he has served as the producing director for Preacher and multiple seasons of Shameless.
-He has directed episodes of Wayne, Black Monday, Survivor's Remorse and Shantaram, and also two episodes of Poker Face.
+He has directed episodes of Wayne, Black Monday, Survivor's Remorse, Daredevil: Born Again, Shantaram, and two episodes of Poker Face.